12 Signs He Regrets Sleeping With You (Psychology-Based)

 From a psychological standpoint, these changes in communication can be viewed as a form of emotional self-protection.
 When faced with difficult emotions, such as regret or guilt, it’s common for people to withdraw and limit their communication with the person involved.

-For example, if Tom usually had lively, engaging chats with Lisa, but after their intimate encounter started giving her curt, minimal responses, this could be a way for him to limit his emotional exposure.
-By decreasing the depth and frequency of his communication with Lisa, he’s trying to reduce the likelihood of facing the emotions he finds uncomfortable.
+For example, if Tom usually had lively, engaging chats with Lisa but, after their intimate encounter, started giving her curt, minimal responses, this could be a way for him to limit his emotional exposure.
+By decreasing the depth and frequency of his communication with Lisa, he's trying to reduce the likelihood of facing the emotions he finds uncomfortable.

 4) Disinterest in Intimacy